ArcticFoxes-net/ONC-Converter/README.md

-# ovpn2onc
+# ONC Converter
-Convert OpenVPN config files to the ONC ChromeOS network config files.
+Convert OpenVPN configuration files to ONC configuration files.

 ## How to use
-Download the `ovpn2onc.html` file and open it in Chrome (or any other modern browser).
+Download the `index.html` file and open it in Chrome (or any other modern browser).
 Follow the instructions there.

-You can also use the hosted copy at [https://thomkeh.github.io/ovpn2onc/ovpn2onc.html](https://thomkeh.github.io/ovpn2onc/ovpn2onc.html) but be aware that in this case your configuration (with keys) will be sent over the Internet and you have to trust the website.
+You can also use the hosted copy at [https://onc.arcticfoxes.net](https://onc.tommytran.io).
+If you do, you need to trust the website (hosted on [Netlify](https://netlify.app/)) to not exfiltrate your password, certificates, and keys.

+## Attribution
+This is a fork of [thomkeh/ovpn2onc](https://github.com/thomkeh/ovpn2onc) with the dark theme.